aeternity/protocol/node/api/channels_api_usage.md

 At any moment after the channel is opened, a closing procedure can be triggered.
 This can be done by either of the parties.
 The process is similar to the [off-chain updates](#channel-off-chain-update).
-The most notable change is the special transaction co-signed by both parties.
+The most notable change is the special transaction mutually authenticated.
 It is called `channel_close_mutual_tx`.
 After gathering singatures it will end up on the chain and has the following structure: